rjanain/separate-postcorrect-amc-template/README.md

 1. In AMC GUI, click **New Project** and select **omr-postcorrect-template** (or the name you gave the `.tgz`).
 2. Set exam metadata (title, date, etc.) in the LaTeX file (`separate-postcorrect.tex`).

+## Contributing

+Contributions are welcome!
+Please feel free to open an issue to report bugs or suggest features, or submit a pull request with improvements.

 ## License